gabrielvpina/ViewVir/README.md

 <img src="https://github.com/gabrielvpina/my_images/blob/main/vvround.png" width="360" height="200">

 ViewVir is a pipeline designed to characterize and visualize potential viral contigs of non DNA viruses in RNA-seq samples.
 The input for the tool is a fasta file of pre-assembled contigs.
 The analysis performed by ViewVir depends on pre-installed tools such as [CAP3](https://faculty.sites.iastate.edu/xqhuang/cap3-and-pcap-sequence-and-genome-assembly-programs), [ORFipy](https://github.com/urmi-21/orfipy), and [Diamond](https://github.com/bbuchfink/diamond).
-Additionally, it can be integrated with the local machine's [InterProScan](https://github.com/ebi-pf-team/interproscan).
+Additionally, it can be integrated with the local machine's [InterProScan](https://github.com/ebi-pf-team/interproscan) and BLAST.

 For more detailed information, please refer to the [Wiki page](https://github.com/gabrielvpina/ViewVir/wiki).